-The indirect effects study area is depicted on Figure 1.0-1 and extends roughly 3.5 miles north of the corridor and roughly 4.5 miles south of the corridor.
+The ICE study area is depicted on Figure 1.0-1 and extends roughly 3.5 miles north of the corridor and roughly 4.5 miles south of the corridor.
 The ICE study area is defined by commutershed and civil boundaries.
 It includes all or part of the following jurisdictions: city of Fond du Lac, village of Mt.
 Calvary, village of St. Cloud, town of Empire, town of Forest, town of Taycheedah, and town of Marshfield in Fond du Lac County and the city of Plymouth, village of Glenbeulah, town of Greenbush, and town of Plymouth in Sheboygan County.

 Beyond the study area, the influence of WIS 23 diminishes as other arterial corridors provide access.
-Delineation of the Indirect Effects Study area boundary was influenced by the location of other available parallel corridors that provide logical alternate routes for WIS 23.
-On the south side of WIS 23, the presence of US 45, which runs to the southeast from the western end of the WIS 23 corridor, and WIS 67, which runs east and west at the eastern end of the WIS 23 corridor, and County B, which connects US 45 and WIS 67 just south of town boundaries, are the next southerly route options.
+Delineation of the ICE study area boundary was influenced by the location of other available parallel corridors that provide logical alternate routes for WIS 23.
+The route options on the south side of WIS 23 are US 45 which runs to the southeast from the western end of the WIS 23 corridor, WIS 67 which runs east and west at the eastern end of the WIS 23 corridor, and County B which connects US 45 and WIS 67 just south of town boundaries.
 There are also a series of east/west county highways that provide additional parallel route options.
 Proximity of these routes and town boundaries contributed to the determination of the southerly study area boundary.

-On the north side of WIS 23, the presence of WIS 149 running east in the town of Taycheedah provides an appropriate alternate route and a logical northern boundary at the west end of the study area.
-At the point where WIS 149 heads to the northeast in the town of Marshfield, town boundaries connected by County A provide a logical continuation of the study area boundary to the east.
+On the north side of WIS 23, the presence of County WH (formerly WIS 149) running east in the town of Taycheedah provides an appropriate alternate route and a logical northern boundary at the west end of the study area.
+At the point where County WH heads to the northeast in the town of Marshfield, town boundaries connected by County A provide a logical continuation of the study area boundary to the east.